Mount Hayes

 Mount Hayes is the highest mountain in the eastern Alaska Range, in the U.S. state of Alaska.
 Despite not being a fourteener, it is one of the largest peaks in the United States in terms of rise above local terrain.
 For example, the Northeast Face rises 8,000 feet (2,440 m) in approximately 2 miles (3.2 km).
 This large vertical relief contributes to Mount Hayes being the 51st most topographically prominent peak in the world.

 The mountain was named in 1898 by W. J. Peters and A. H. Brooks of the U.S. Geological Survey for Charles Willard Hayes (1858–1916), a geologist with the Survey from 1887 through 1911.

-Mount Hayes was first climbed on August 1, 1941, by Bradford Washburn, Barbara Washburn, Benjamin Ferris, Sterling Hendricks, Henry Hall, and William Shand.
+On 29 July 1941 Bradford Washburn, Barbara Washburn, Benjamin Ferris, Sterling Hendricks, Henry Hall, and William Shand reached 12,650 ft. via the North Ridge but a storm was approaching and, with the summit only a little over 1000ft higher and just half a mile away, the party decided that they should descend to safety.
+On August 1, 1941 the party made another attempt, Hall remained in camp but the others were successful in making the first ascent of Mount Hayes.
+The route up the North Ridge wasn't repeated until 1975, it "is considered one of the great landmarks of Alaskan mountaineering because of its great technical difficulty at the time".

 Today's standard climbing route is the East Ridge (Alaska Grade 2+).
 Mount Hayes is not frequently climbed due to its remoteness and the resulting access difficulties.